ParamDesai111/ParamDesai111/README.md

 # 💫 About Me:

 ## Education
-Currently studying Computer Science (Stream: AI and Machine Learning) and Minor of Statistics at Carleton University
+Currently studying Computer Science (Stream: AI and Machine Learning) and Minor of Statistics at Carleton University.

 ## Professional Experience
 - Currently working: Data Engineering Intern at Bank of Canada